France look to 'extraterrestrial' Dupont for inspiration in Dublin - RFI

 "There has been a lot of attention on him this week in camp and it's imperative we don't give him time and space."

-The stocky Toulouse scrum-half is a player who catches the eye and makes things happen, he is the catalyst for a France team that heads to Dublin hoping to take a second giant step towards securing their first Six Nations Grand Slam since 2010.
+The stocky Toulouse scrum-half is a player who catches the eye and makes things happen.
+He is the catalyst for a France team that heads to Dublin hoping to take a second step towards securing their first Six Nations Grand Slam since 2010.

 Last year they came close, beating England and Ireland but stumbling in Edinburgh against the resurgent Scots.

-Although disappointing to be pipped for the title by the English on points difference, it was a personal triumph for Dupont who was officially named as Player of the Tournament.
+Although disappointed to be pipped for the title by the English on points difference, it was a personal triumph for Dupont who was officially named as Player of the Tournament.

-And he has carried that form into this year's championship.
-On the opening weekend he was everywhere in Rome, scoring one try and having a direct hand in three of the other six as France overwhelmed Italy 50-10.
+He has carried that form into this year's championship.
+On the opening weekend he was everywhere in Rome, scoring one try and having a direct hand, or foot, in three of the other six as France overwhelmed Italy 50-10.

 - 'Consistent' -